Trade directory · St Paul metro · Minnesota

 Insurance Minimums

 Minnesota requires minimum $50,000 general liability insurance for residential contractors, $100,000 for commercial work.
-Workers compensation required for employees.
-Bonding requirements vary by project value and jurisdiction.
+Workers compensation required for any employees.

 § C · Path to license